XanaduAI/MrMustard/doc/introduction/basic_reference.md

 ```

 ### 5. Optimization
-MrMustard implements a dedicated optimizer that can perform symplectic and orthogonal optimization,
+Mr Mustard implements a dedicated optimizer that can perform symplectic and orthogonal optimization,
 on top of the usual Euclidean optimization.

 Here we could use a default TensorFlow optimizer (no `Ggate`s or `Interferometer`s)):